Julia is an open-source, multi-platform, high-level, high-performance programming language for technical computing.

 The semicolon is not required in the call to a function that accepts keyword arguments.

-statement is optional but highly recommended.
+The return statement is optional but highly recommended.
 (Without return, the function returns the value of the last line.)

-Multiple variables can be returned as a tuple in a single return
+Multiple variables can be returned as a tuple in a single return statement.

 Functions can have explicit input and return types